This post may contain affiliate links. Please read our disclosure policy.

 - ¼ cup Sour Cream

-- 1 cup Monterey Jack Cheese, 4 oz shredded
+- 1 cup Monterey Jack Cheese 4 ounces shredded

 - Place ARTICHOKES and FROZEN SPINACH (no need to thaw) in the Instant Pot.
-Pour in 1/4 cup of the reserved ARTICHOKE BRINE or preferred liquid.
+Add ¼ cup of the reserved ARTICHOKE BRINE or other cooking liquid.

 - Place CREAM CHEESE, MAYONNAISE, SOUR CREAM, and GARLIC on top of the spinach and artichokes.
 Add SALT and PEPPER.